Patellar Tracking DisorderSkip to the navigation

-Feel, move, and look at your knee as you sit, stand, and walk.
+- Feel, move, and look at your knee as you sit, stand, and walk.

 How is it treated?

 Patellar tracking disorder can be a frustrating problem, but be patient.
 Most people feel better after a few months of treatment.
 As a rule, the longer you have had this problem, the longer it will take to get better.

 Treatment of patellar tracking disorder has two goals: to reduce your pain and to strengthen the muscles around your kneecap to help it stay in place.
 If you don't have severe pain or other signs of a dislocated kneecap, you can try home treatment for a week or two to see if it will reduce your pain.

-Put ice on your knee, especially before and after activity.
+- Put ice on your knee, especially before and after activity.
 After 2 or 3 days, you can try heat to see if that helps.

-Take an over-the-counter pain reliever such as ibuprofen or naproxen to reduce pain and swelling.
+- Take an over-the-counter pain reliever such as ibuprofen or naproxen to reduce pain and swelling.
 Read and follow all instructions on the label.

 As your knee pain starts to decrease, do exercises to increase strength and flexibility in your leg and hip.
 Your doctor or a physical therapist can help you plan an exercise program that fits your condition.
 You will probably start with one or two exercises and add others over time.
 Make sure to closely follow the instructions you're given.

 Your doctor or physical therapist may also suggest that you:

-Try shoe inserts (orthotics) to improve the position of your feet.
+- Try shoe inserts (orthotics) to improve the position of your feet.

 Most people with patellar tracking disorder can slowly return to their previous activity level if they:

-Avoid movements that make symptoms worse.
+- Avoid movements that make symptoms worse.

-Keep doing their stretches and strength exercises.
+- Keep doing their stretches and strength exercises.

-Lose excess weight.
+- Lose excess weight.

 Surgery usually isn't needed for patellar tracking disorder.
 You may need surgery if your kneecap dislocates after other treatments haven't worked.
 There are several types of surgery that can correct a tracking problem.
 You and your doctor can decide which surgery is best for you.

 Can patellar tracking disorder be prevented?

-Avoid activity that overloads and overuses the knee.
+- Avoid activity that overloads and overuses the knee.

-Keep the muscles around your knees and hips strong and flexible.
+- Keep the muscles around your knees and hips strong and flexible.

 - Stretch your legs and hips well, both before and after activity.

-Do activities that work different parts of the leg, especially if you're a runner.
+- Do activities that work different parts of the leg, especially if you're a runner.
 Cycling and swimming are good choices.

 Health Tools help you make wise health decisions or take action to improve your health.

-American Academy of Family Physicians (2010).
+- American Academy of Family Physicians (2010).
 Patellofemoral pain syndrome.
 Available online: http://familydoctor.org/online/famdocen/home/healthy/physical/injuries/479.html.

-American Academy of Podiatric Sports Medicine (2004).
+- American Academy of Podiatric Sports Medicine (2004).
 Patellofemoral Dysfunction.
 Available online: http://www.aapsm.org/patellofemoraldys.html.

-Earl JE, Vetter CS (2007).
+- Earl JE, Vetter CS (2007).
 Patellofemoral pain.
 Physical Medicine and Rehabilitation Clinics of North America, 18(2007): 439–458.

-Grudziak JS, Musahl V (2007).
+- Grudziak JS, Musahl V (2007).
 The youth athlete.
-In PJ McMahon, ed., Current Diagnosis and Treatment in Sports Medicine, p.
-230. New York: McGraw-Hill.
+In PJ McMahon, ed., Current Diagnosis and Treatment in Sports Medicine, pp. 194–256.
+New York: McGraw-Hill.

-Hudgins T (2008).
+- Joseph RL, et al. (2015).
 Patellofemoral syndrome.
-In WR Frontera et al., eds., Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation, 2nd ed., pp. 371–374.
-Philadelphia: Saunders Elsevier.
+In WR Frontera et al., eds., Essentials of Physical Medicine and Rehabilitation, 3rd ed., pp. 384–388.
+Philadelphia: Saunders.

 - Kaplan L, et al. (2007).
 Patellar maltracking section of Knee injuries.
 In PJ McMahon, ed., Current Diagnosis and Treatment in Sports Medicine, pp. 92–95.
 New York: McGraw-Hill.

-Rauh MA, Parker RD (2010).
+- Rauh MA, Parker RD (2010).
 Patellar and quadriceps tendinopathies and ruptures.
 In JC DeLee et al., eds., DeLee and Drez's Orthopaedic Sports Medicine: Principles and Practice, 3rd ed., vol. 2, pp. 1513–1525.
 Philadelphia: Saunders Elsevier.